markfarrell/relation-extraction/README.md

  3. Software to interpret Datalog environments and visualize them (as text-networks).
  4. Software to store, search and retrieve Datalog environments that were compiled.

-Currently, there is only software to compile textbooks into text-networks; separate components for encoding first-order logic and data visualization are being worked on right now.
+Currently, there is only software to compile text into text-networks; separate components for encoding first-order logic and data visualization are being worked on right now.
 There is yet to be progress made on items 1 and 4.
 If you would like to contribute to the project. please contact <code>m4farrel@csclub.uwaterloo.ca</code>.